-In short: being rational, sweating the small stuff and grinding it out – the kind of qualities that should appeal to old-fashioned value investors.
-Simple in theory one might say, but in practice it seems that within the pharma business – and money management likewise – the basic act of working hard does yield a competitive advantage by itself.
+In short: being rational, sweating the small stuff and grinding it out — the kind of endeavors that should appeal to old-fashioned value investors.
+Though simple in theory, in practice it seems that within the pharma business — and money management likewise — the basic concept of working hard yields an appreciable competitive advantage by itself.
 So why go without?

 Knight also runs a portfolio of debt and equity securities in selected funds and companies.
 Beyond being — most likely — sound investments, these deals satisfy a strategic purpose, for they offer a perfect leeway to secure profitable licensing rights out of the group of investees.

-A straight shooter who suffers no fools, Goodman keeps demonstrating outstanding skills for capital allocation.
-His various sermons about patience, prudence, shunning leverage and waiting for the right valuations – ideally when an urgent seller unloads good assets in distress – read like value porn, and clearly flow through the way business is conducted at Knight.
+A straight shooter armed with little patience to suffer fools and reckless speculators, Goodman keeps demonstrating outstanding skills in capital allocation.
+His various sermons about patience, prudence, shunning leverage and waiting for the right valuations — ideally when an urgent seller unloads good assets in distress — read like value porn and flow through the way business is conducted at Knight.

 You don’t have to swing at everything — you can wait for your pitch.
 The problem when you’re a money manager is that your fans keep yelling, “Swing, you bum!”.

-Yet investors have manifested fatigue over waiting for large acquisitions, and many bailed out.
-Goodman – the chief shareholder – said a myriad of times that he was running the company “for his grandchildren” and that he wasn’t keen on laying down cash in a sellers’ market, but the point has proven unreceivable in a world feverishly oriented towards excitement and fast money.
+Yet investors have manifested fatigue over waiting for large acquisitions, so many bailed out.
+Goodman — the chief shareholder — said a myriad of times that he was running the company “for his grandchildren” and that he wasn’t keen on laying down cash in a sellers’ market, but his plea fell on deaf ears in a world feverishly oriented towards excitement and fast money.

 As a consequence, the recent sell-off offered placid investors the opportunity to hop in alongside a phenomenal entrepreneur in a burgeoning business at roughly book value — or even slightly less once adjusted.